 Isospin projection is performed for the channels of interest.
 Projected states are presented in the case of two pions in \cref{eq:isospinstates} for the $\pi\pi$ case, and analogous states also hold for $\rho\rho$ operators, using the corresponding vector mesons ($\rho$, $K^*$, $D^*$, $D_s^*$).
 Projection to irreps of the cubic group or the relevant little group, denoted generically as $\cG$, is performed following \rrcite{Dudek:2012gj,Morningstar:2013bda}.
 Given some operator $O$, we project it to irrep $\Lambda$ as

 where $R$ are the elements of $\cG$, $U_R$ is the operator that applies that transformation to $O$ and $\Gamma^\Lambda(R)$ is the representation of $R$ in irrep $\Lambda$.
 The index $\lambda$ labels the component within the irrep, which may have dimension larger than one.
-Note that each irrep contains contributions from different angular momenta, since rotational invariance is broken by the cubic lattice, although we will restrict ourselves to the lowest partial wave in this work.
-Also, for those irreps having dimension larger than one, we have averaged the results over each component of the projected operators.
+For irreps having dimension larger than one, we have averaged the results over each component of the projected operators.
+Note that each irrep contains contributions from different angular momenta, since rotational invariance is broken by the cubic lattice.
+In this work, we will restrict ourselves to those irreps that have a contribution from the lowest partial wave, and work in the lowest-partial wave approximation when matching to infinite-volume amplitudes.
+That is, we neglect contributions from higher partial waves, which we justify later.

 Cubic-group projection is straightforward for pion-pion operators, but becomes cumbersome for two vector mesons, due to the additional vector indices.
 In particular, for a fixed non-interacting energy, several projections may exist to one same irrep.
 For example, if we consider the $\bm{P}=(0,1,1)$ frame with $|\bm{p}_1|=0$ and $|\bm{p}_2|=\sqrt{2}$ (in units of $2\pi/L$), three different states can be constructed that transform under the $A_1$ irrep,